Q. Got a question?

 No, APIP does not address this use case at this time.
 This could theoretically be easily solved through new variables added to the PNP specification, and included in version 1.1 or later.

 Scaffolding was another feature that was in the original list of access features for APIP, and is currently profiled out of version 1.0.
 The states felt more research was needed before some standardized requirements could be given.
 If specific requirements were supplied, it could easily be added into a future version.

 Q: Does APIP support graphic type alternate representations?

 APIP version 1.0 does not support graphic alternate representations.
 Similar to previous questions about supported features, it is currently profiled out.
 More research was thought needed in order to determine what we mean by graphic representations.
 Did we mean specific graphical representations like bar charts, or line graphs, or is it just generically ‘graphic’?
 This could very easily be added to a future version.

-Q: Does APIP support text-to-speech rate and pitch preferences for each individual?
+Q: Does APIP support screen reader rate and pitch preferences for each individual?

 Yes, APIP supports users providing their preferred reading rate and pitch.
 It is an elective compliance feature though, so would need to be specifically requested/contracted.

 Q: Does APIP allow the ability to print out the stimuli, or print out an entire item?